 Here’s what makes him special:

-• Determined, ruthless and hugely ambitious, Ogier took his third consecutive drivers' title in 2017 – despite only taking a pair of wins with six wins in 2016.
+• Determined, ruthless and hugely ambitious, Ogier took his fifth consecutive drivers' title in 2017 – despite only taking a pair of wins with six wins in 2016.

 The story so far

 A versatile sportsman, Ogier was a ski instructor and professional boules player before he embarked on a rallying career at the age of 22.

 Ogier’s path to success mirrored that of nine-time champion Sébastien Loeb: both made their mark in two-wheel-drive, 1600cc Citroëns before stepping up to the big league with the French manufacturer.